Brother Sews Ambassadors

-The Stitching Sewcial blog provides exclusive tips, tricks, and project inspiration from leading artists, educators and professionals within the sewing and embroidery community like Heather Jones, Destiny Nickelsen and more.
+The Stitching Sewcial blog provides exclusive tips, tricks, and project inspiration from leading artists, educators and professionals within the sewing and embroidery community like Angela Wolf, Joanne Banko, Laura Pifer, Emily Thompson, and more.
 We’re proud to share the talent and insights of our team of Sew Specialists and hope these guides, videos and more will inspire you in your own projects!

 Anna Aldmon started her quilting journey over 30 years ago with hand piecing, hand quilting, and hand appliqué.
 A career with computer systems lead her toward digitizing which she fell in love with as it offered possibilities for consistently making hand appliqué designs faster and easier.